 The best thing you can do in this case is to simply stop.
 The dog needs to realize it’s not going anywhere without you.
 Putting on breaks is not only important for leash training but a dog’s discipline in general.
 It’s necessary for a puppy to behave according to your needs, not his.

 6. What to do if puppy lunges

 Another common thing that may happen during walks is lunging.
-Dog may lunge at a child or some other dog.
+The dog may lunge at a child or some other dog.
 Not only will it pull the leash when this happens but it may harm someone along the way.
-Best way to react is by predicting the situation and stopping it in its track.
+The best way to react is by predicting the situation and stopping it in its track.
 Make sure to have some treats on you at all times.
 When a dog lunges (or prepares to do so) you need to predict this and distract him.
 By providing a treat, you will be able to avert its attention at least for a moment which should be long enough.

 7. Getting back home